A “wrongful death” is the death of a person that was caused by the wrongful act of another.

 Wrongful acts include negligence, such as careless driving, or intentionally harmful acts, such as assault and battery.

 After a person dies in this manner, legal action can be brought against the responsible party in civil court, to compensate the family of the victim.

 This type of lawsuit is known as a wrongful death claim.

 Our experienced Colorado wrongful death attorneys will explain.

 For immediate assistance, please send us an online message or call (303) 665-2929 today for a free consultation.

 Who Can File a Wrongful Death Claim in Colorado?

-Only certain people can file a wrongful death claim, within certain time restrictions under Colorado wrongful death statute of limitations (Colo.
+Only certain people can file a wrongful death claim, within certain time restrictions under the Colorado wrongful death statute of limitations (Colo.
 Rev. Stat. § 13-21-201).

-In the second year after death, any of the following may file a wrongful death claim:
+In the second year after the death, any of the following may file a wrongful death claim: